Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

 \subsection{Logit-Based Training for Closed-Source LLMs}

-While ELHSR offers significant advantages in terms of efficiency and performance, making it well-suited for deployment by large model providers and end-users, a limitation arises when dealing with closed-source LLMs where hidden states are inaccessible.
-To overcome this constraint, we leverage the fact that some closed-source models still provide access to their logits, such as GPT-3.5-turbo \citep{openai2023gpt3-5} and GPT-4 \citep{achiam2023gpt}, as illustrated in \cite{finlayson2024logits} and \cite{openai2023using}.
-We train ELHSR directly on these logits, resulting in a model with a parameter count that is orders of magnitude smaller than traditional reward models - and even smaller than ELHSR trained on all layers.
-This allows for effortless deployment on personal devices such as smartphones and personal computers.
-As demonstrated in Table \ref{tab:logits_mode_exp} and Appendix Table \ref{tab:logits_mode_exp_full}, the resulting logit-based ELHSR retains strong performance.
-Furthermore, as shown in Table \ref{tab:main_exp}, its performance even surpasses that of many baselines.
-These results highlight the versatility and adaptability of ELHSR, making it a viable solution even when access to hidden states is restricted.
+While SWIFT offers significant advantages in terms of efficiency and performance, making it well-suited for deployment by large model providers and end-users, a limitation arises when working with closed-source LLMs where hidden states are inaccessible.
+To overcome this constraint, we leverage the fact that some closed-source models still provide access to their logits, such as GPT-3.5-turbo \citep{openai2023gpt3-5} and GPT-4 \citep{achiam2023gpt}, as demonstrated by \citet{finlayson2024logits} and \citet{openai2023using}.
+We train SWIFT directly on these logits, resulting in a model with a parameter count that is orders of magnitude smaller than traditional reward models - and even smaller than SWIFT trained on all layers.
+This enables seamless deployment on personal devices such as smartphones and personal computers.
+As demonstrated in Table \ref{tab:logits_mode_exp} and Appendix Table \ref{tab:logits_mode_exp_full}, the logit-based SWIFT maintains strong performance.
+Furthermore, as shown in Table \ref{tab:main_exp_1}, its performance even surpasses that of many baselines.
+These results highlight the versatility and adaptability of SWIFT, making it a viable solution even when access to hidden states is restricted.

+Concretely, with BoN@64, logit-only SWIFT reaches 50.6/55.8/57.4 on MATH, 81.0/91.2/90.2 on GSM8K, and 65.2/78.0/74.0 on AQuA\_RAT for Llama-3.2-3B/Llama-3.1-8B/Ministral-8B, respectively, demonstrating that informative correctness signals can be extracted even from logit access alone.